 E-shopping convenience and accessibility also encourages consumers to purchase products online.
 Buyers can make purchases without leaving the comfort of their home.
 They also get to choose from several delivery options and enjoy a more tailored shopping experience.
 They can check product information, as well as customer reviews, from anywhere, anytime.

 How do you keep up with a rapidly changing e-commerce landscape?
 Arming yourself with knowledge on the latest and upcoming industry trends can help you keep up with the evolving times.
-To help you gain a competitive edge, we’re sharing this guide to the 15 online shopping trends worth keeping an eye on in 2022 and beyond.
+To help you gain a competitive edge, we’re sharing this guide to the 18 online shopping trends worth keeping an eye on in 2023.

 - 🧐The Continued Growth of Online Selling

 - 🧐The Rise of AI and Machine Learning

 - 🧐Reliance on Subscription Model for Customer Loyalty